top of page

 How we plan to help

-By providing financial support, we aim to ease some of the pressures that can be created for players and their families in the event of injuries, particularly serious injuries.
+By providing support and assistance, we aim to ease some of the pressures that can be created for players and their families in the event of injuries, particularly serious injuries.
 By helping to provide some relief from the burdens associated with costs, we hope to make the process of recovering from injury a little bit easier, and a bit more comfortable for players and their families.

-In its initial stages, the Emus Foundation will target hosted events to build a pool of funds to begin providing support for eligible players who have suffered an injury.
+In its initial stages, the Emus Foundation is targeting hosted events to build a pool of funds to begin providing support for eligible players who have suffered an injury.

 As development and fundraising continue to progress, funds will be made available through an application process for eligible players, which is expected to open in 2025.